taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 #### Cloud Native Applications with K8S

+- Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Systems Using Kubernetes (2nd, 2025) by Brendan Burns
+- Cloud Application Architecture Patterns: Designing, Building, and Modernizing for the Cloud (2025) by Kyle Brown, Bobby Woolf, Joseph Yoder
+- Cloud Native: Using Containers, Functions, and Data to Build Next-Generation Applications (2019) by Boris Scholl , Trent Swanson

 ##### Istio

 >Istio extends Kubernetes to establish a programmable, application-aware network.
 Working with both Kubernetes and traditional workloads, Istio brings standard, universal traffic management, telemetry, and security to complex deployments.